 - What are the primary/major areas of focus for staff development and specifically how were they selected?
-For example, were student achievement data used to determined the need for professional development in reading instruction? - What are the methods by which professional development is delivered (e.g., after school workshops, conference attendance, individual mentoring, etc.)? - How are teachers supported during implementation (e.g., through in-class coaching, teacher-principal meetings, student performance data reporting, etc.)?
+For example, were student achievement data used to determine the need for professional development in reading instruction? - What are the methods by which professional development is delivered (e.g., after school workshops, conference attendance, individual mentoring, etc.)? - How are teachers supported during implementation (e.g., through in-class coaching, teacher-principal meetings, student performance, and data reporting, etc.)?

-Teachers participate in a variety of district in-services as well as professional development workshops and conferences to enhance their knowledge and instructional skills.
-The Beginning Teacher Support and Assessment (BTSA) program, district workshops, and professional conferences are opportunities for professional development.
-The district continues to train teachers in strategies to deliver a differentiated curriculum with depth and complexity.
-Teachers learn to utilize student assessment results in order to target instruction to better meet the individual needs of students.
-In addition, Polaris High school teachers are continually updating and revising course learning plans to better meet the needs of students.
+Teachers participate in a variety of District in-services as well as professional development workshops and conferences to enhance their content knowledge and instructional skills.
+Alternative Education provides site specific staff development through a Lesson Design Specialist who provides monthly trainings in data collection, instructional strategies, and curriculum development and alignment.
+New teachers are also required to participate in the Beginning Teacher Support and Assessment (BTSA) program.
+The District and school continue to train teachers in strategies to deliver a differentiated curriculum with depth and complexity.
+Teachers learn to utilize students' assessment results in order to target instruction to better meet the individual needs of students.
+All District staff members have many opportunities to participate in training designed to enhance their effectiveness with students.
+All District staff members are supported in their efforts to deliver highly-effective lessons.
+In addition, Polaris High School teachers are continually updating and revising course learning plans to better meet the needs of students.
 Site categorical funds are utilized to provide release time for teacher trainings.